United States Federal Online Sports Betting Legislation

 Online sports betting in the United States is now legal thanks in large part to New Jersey and its lawmakers.
 In May 2018, the SCOTUS announced a 6-3 win in the Murphy vs NCAA case, thus striking down PASPA once and for all and opening up the online sports betting floodgates.

 Shortly after the ruling, New Jersey unanimously passed a new sports betting bill and Gov. Phil Murphy signed it into law.
 NJ sports betting officially went live on June 14, 2018.
-The Governor officially launched sports betting by placing $20 on Germany to win the World Cup (what a fail!), and $20 on the NJ Devils to win the 2019 Stanley Cup (that’s a lot of pressure on Taylor Hall!).
+The Governor officially launched sports betting by placing $20 on Germany to win the World Cup, and $20 on the NJ Devils to win the 2019 Stanley Cup.

-According to the bill, NJ sports betting online was legal 30 days after June 14, although DraftKings Sportsbook – the first operator to offer NJ online sports betting – did not launch until August 2018.
+According to the bill, NJ online sports betting was legal 30 days after June 14, although DraftKings Sportsbook – the first operator to offer NJ online sports betting – did not launch until August 2018.
 More than 10 online sportsbooks are available now within the Garden State.